Deceptive Tax Cuts | The Corner

 The Valencia Chairman, Mr Puig, has announced a cut in personal income tax, mirroring the national Opposition leader’s proposal.
 Undoubtedly, his survival in office overshadows his loyalty to his own Party’s official line, much to the dismay of the central government.

 Such a failure renders the initiative utterly useless.
-Yet, little do care rulers facing discomfiture at the ballots about their ability to deliver what they pledge.
+Yet rulers facing discomfiture at the ballots about their ability to deliver what they pledge care little.
 A telling proof the tax debate only serves a short-term political purpose, regardless of whether promises are sound and solidly grounded.
 Cajoling voters, no matter the price, seems the sole motto guiding such fancy ideas.